Activities for Helping Children Deal with Divorce

 - Photos of all family members

-Making a time capsule is another way of helping children recognize that the troublesome feelings surrounding the divorce won't last forever and that there are many things to look forward to in the future.
-Have your child put things in the capsule that represent his life: stories, drawings, photographs, and other special treasures and reminders.
+Making a time capsule is another way of helping children recognize that the troublesome feelings surrounding the divorce won't last forever and that there are many things to look forward to.
+Have your child put things in the capsule that represent his life, such as stories, drawings, photographs, and other special treasures and reminders.
 Encourage your child to answer the following questions and include them in the time capsule: